Fuuko: Hell Week

-The world has changed a great deal since three months ago.
-Or I would still be in that endearing well-regarded edifice branded as high school.
-Or perhaps at Yanagi's house, amidst the typical banter supplemented by a tray of her latest culinary expertise and occasionally, a cup of tea.
+The world has changed a great deal since last year.
+On a regular Monday like this a year ago, I'd be bored out of my skull in school.
+Or I'd be at Yanagi's place chattering the hours away with a tray of her latest culinary expertise nearby.
 Or that deli a block away from school, displaying a showdown of wit against Recca's… er… humor, or rather, the lack of it.
 Or creaming Domon at the latest video game in the mall.
 Maybe accompanying Ganko on her latest fashion escapade, which she had developed a knack for.
 Or helping Koganei with his homework.
 Granted, the stars have changed their positions.
 The old camaraderie was somehow replaced by a fresh milieu, a collection of new faces.
 Gone are the old days.
-And I can personally attest to the fact that no matter how much time goes by, one cannot preclude metamorphosis.
+And I can personally attest to the fact that no matter how much time goes by, one can't escape metamorphosis.

-Which conveniently explained why I am sitting at an empty chair right now with a book in one hand.
+Which conveniently explains why I am sitting at an empty chair right now with a book in one hand.
 Hold on, you say.
 What's so unusual about that?
 Nothing blatant, huh.
 Except that if you look outside the nearest window of this library (yes, you read right), there's a size-defying sign engraved in gold letters which hangs across the top of the building.
 It spells out: Tokyo University.
-Now about the book, it bears the heading Politics in the 20th Century.
+Now about the book is entitled Politics in the 20th Century.
 Yup.
 I am now a full-fledged college freshman poring over a 2365 paged hardback.

 Now don't be astonished.
-The abrupt change in behavior can be credited to one of those rare and a bit frightening moments when the recipient suddenly wakes up and finds a ray of light creeping into her soul, warming up those quiescent, almost dormant strokes of genius.
-I am immediately imbued by judgments pertaining to my future.
-It had finally dawned on me that if I wanted that top-class, quality, steady-paying job I desired, I had to pour some effort into it.
-Naturally it followed that in order to obtain that top-class, quality, steady-paying job I desired, the next step was to consider a good college.
-Which explains why I am here.
+The abrupt change in behavior can be credited to one of those rare and a bit frightening moments when the someone suddenly wakes up and finds a ray of light creeping into her soul, warming up those quiescent rooms of wisdom and practicality.
+I'm eighteen.
+It fully dawned on me that if I wanted that top-class, quality, steady-paying job I desired, I had to pour some effort into it.
+Naturally it followed that in order to obtain that top-class, quality, steady-paying job I desired, the next step was to get educated.
+I passed Tokyo U, so here I am.

-An ear-splitting reverberation which was presumably due to a bell broke my latest unearthing on the monarchy system.
+An ear-splitting reverberation which was the bell broke my latest unearthing on the monarchy system.
 For five seconds, silence prevailed, broken by the immediate stagger of footsteps toward the two exits adjacent the room.
 Approximately a minute afterwards, I was left to the company of books.
-My initial reaction was a face fault.

 I sighed and picked up the broad volume and moved towards the nearest door.
-My footsteps audibly shattered the silence enclosing the distance.
-Even the librarian seemed to flee from her habitat.
+I could hear my footsteps audibly shattering the silence enclosing the large room.
+Even the librarian was not in sight.

 The room was quite extensive, adequately adorned with a number of posters bearing Polsci tidbits in interesting shades of neon pink and purple, as well as some illustrations of famous people who had managed to alter the course of history.
-I noticed I was among the last people to enter the room, and as a consequence I had the privilege of seating at the front.
+I noticed I was among the last people to enter the room, and as a consequence I had the privilege of sitting in front.

-First hour, first day of school.
+First hour, last day of the first week of school.
 And I had skipped breakfast for the benefit of academics.
-Which concluded the fact that this was, with a negative connotation, indeed, a day of firsts.
+Another first.

 With that he took out a large hotdog from the opened suitcase on his table and started chomping away.
 For the next one hour and thirty minutes, nothing was heard except munching sounds and occasional burps.

-I felt the major signs of a migraine, as I gratefully crossed the border from death to life.
+I felt the major signs of a migraine as I gratefully crossed the border from death to life.
 Never in my entire life was I grateful to see the corridors, much more to actually walk in them.
-I know I am quite exaggerating, but after exploring the grim world of advanced physics, the mere sight of the halls would send you into cloud nine.
+I know I am quite exaggerating, but after exploring the grim world of advanced physics, the mere sight of the halls sent me into cloud nine.

 Temporarily into cloud nine, anyway.
 I amended, sighing.
 Why on earth had I opted for full load?
 I quickened my pace, almost ramming into another hurrying figure.